TheNextGuy32/peace-of-westfalia/rules.md

 Players only route when they run out of infantry in the face of a cavalry charge or only have cavalry when stopped by pikemen; they do not route if they have ½ as many Military Cards as their opponent after a cavalry charge, unless you are the last Player remaining in your League and the opposing League combined has 2x the Military Cards as you after you lose a cavalry charge.

 When a Player routes, he exits the melee.
-The victorious Player’s army does not return to full strength after winning the engagement, but instead either immediately begins to battle the Player first up "In Reserve" in the opposing League or, if there are no Players "In Reserve" in the opposing League, gets in line "In Reserve."
+The victorious Player's army does not return to full strength after winning the engagement, but instead either immediately begins to battle the Player first up "In Reserve" in the opposing League or, if there are no Players "In Reserve" in the opposing League, gets in line "In Reserve."

 ###### Religious War Peace Treaty

-After the battle, if the ROTF’s League:
+After the battle, if the ROTF's League:
 Won, then the Target Principality is forcibly converted.
-All Players in the DOTF’s League immediately lose all Diplomatic Influence with the Target Principality.
+All Players in the DOTF's League immediately lose all Diplomatic Influence with the Target Principality.
 The ROTF then gains 2 Diplomatic Influence with the Target Principality.
 The Target Principality may neither take provinces nor have its provinces taken in the Peace Treaty.
 Its ally, if any, therefore will not lose any influence with the Target Principality.
 Lost, then the Target Principality retains its religion.
-All Players in the ROTF’s League immediately lose all Diplomatic Influence with the Target Principality.
+All Players in the ROTF's League immediately lose all Diplomatic Influence with the Target Principality.
 The DOTF then gains 2 Diplomatic Influence with the Target Principality.
 The Target Principality may take provinces in the Peace Treaty as normal.

 Next, if the Emperor was in the League of his religion and he:

 Won, then he may remove any number of heretical Electors who fought in the Defeated League from the Electorate, replacing them with Electors of his choice of his own religion.
-Lost, then the Player(s) of the opposing League with the most Imperial Power may remove any number of Electors of the Emperor’s religion who fought in the Defeated League from the Electorate, replacing them with Electors of his (their) choice of the opposing Religion.
+Lost, then the Player(s) of the opposing League with the most Imperial Power may remove any number of Electors of the Emperor's religion who fought in the Defeated League from the Electorate, replacing them with Electors of his (their) choice of the opposing Religion.
 Initiative Order in the case of ties.

 Finally, members of the Victorious League, in Initiative Order, may conquer provinces from the Defeated League.
 Players do not lose Diplomatic Influence for taking towns and non-adjacent provinces.
 Otherwise, the rules for Peace Treaties in Religious Wars are exactly the same as those during Player Turns
 The Leagues reset - No one starts in either League heading into the next round.